nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <summary>Substantive changes made since 2020-1</summary>

+- **1. Introduction**: Rewrote introduction, clarifying that these guidelines are based on other resources, and added the section **1.1 For Readers Looking for General E-Book Accessibility Advice** and a note about WCAG compliance.
+See [issue 43](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/43) and [issue 46](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/46).
 - **2.5.1 Metadata**: Removed `dc:format` from the required metadata.
 See [issue 82](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/82).
 - **2.5.1 Metadata**: Changed the XML format for original publisher information.
 See [issue 78](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/78).
 - **2.5.1.1 Accessibility Metadata**: Updated the section with new examples and guidance on specific properties, including `pageBreakSource`.
 See [issue 53](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/53).